 Of course, our guides can arrange to collect you from your hotel.
 A typical salmon fishing day runs from 08:00 to 17:30, however we flexible with timings.

 Secondly, if you are fishing the Tay, the best cities to stay, are Perth, Edinburgh, Glasgow and the Strathtay areas.
 A full list of our recommended fishing accommodation can be found here.

-Secondly, our team have one goal, to maximise your chances of catching a salmon, and deliver an enjoyable experience.
+Additionally, our team have one goal, to maximise your chances of catching a salmon, and deliver an enjoyable experience.

-Rest assured, our fishing tackle is of the highest quality.
+Also, our fishing tackle is of the highest quality.
 Your guide will bring double hand Spey fly rods and spin casting rods.
 Moreover, we constantly explore and update tactics, when targeting salmon in Scotland.

 Thirdly, if you are fly fishing, our River Tay salmon flies are lovingly tied by our guides, and highly effective.
 Indeed, we have a range of line choices, to cover all scenarios.
 Additionally, we stock Shooting Heads, Spey lines, Short Spey and Skagit all perfectly balanced to maximise your enjoyment and chance of catching.

-Moreover, it’s important to bring your sunglasses, but if you forget, don’t worry, we carry spares.
+Importantly, for your safety, please remember to bring your sunglasses, but if you forget, don’t worry, we carry spares.